Lambda Perturbations of Keplerian Orbits: 2. Theoretical analysis

-Motion of a test particle in this metric is described by the geodesic equations which can be derived by the standard way:
+Motion of a test particle in metric~(\ref{eq:g_tt_approx})--(\ref{eq:g_angl_approx}) is described by the geodesic equations which can be derived by the standard way:

-where, for conciseness, we put $ c \equiv 1 $, and dot denotes a derivative with respect to the proper time of the moving particle.
+where, for conciseness, we put $ c \equiv 1 $, and dot denotes a derivative with respect to the proper time~$ \tau $ of the moving particle.

-Next, if the coordinate system is oriented so that the particle moves in the equatorial plane, $ \theta = \pi / 2 = \text{const} $, these equations are reduced to the following set:
+Finally, if the coordinate system is oriented so that the particle moves in the equatorial plane, $ \theta = \pi / 2 = {\rm const} $, then equations~(\ref{eq_motion_gen_t})--(\ref{eq_motion_gen_phi}) are reduced to the following set:

-In the case of a realistic planetary system, the problem under consideration involves three characteristic scales, which differ from each other by many orders of magnitude--- Schwarzschild radius~$r_g$ (\textit{e.g.}, $ {\sim}10^{-2}$~m for the Earth as a central body), a typical initial radius of the planetary orbit~$R_0$ (\textit{e.g.}, $ {\sim}10^9$~m for the Moon moving around the Earth), and de~Sitter radius~$r_{\Lambda}$ ($ {\sim}10^{27}$~m, which depends on the amount of dark energy in the Universe)~\footnote{ It was emphasized for the first time by \citet{bal06} that the specific interplay between $ r_g $ and $ r_{\Lambda} $ can result in the manifestation of $ \Lambda $-term effects at the spatial scales much less than~$ r_{\Lambda} $; but that consideration was performed for the static Kottler metric~(\ref{eq:Kottler_metric}).
-Besides, the ``small-scale'' cosmological effects were found also in the collapsing matter overdensities (\textit{e.g.}, paper~\cite{mot04} and references therein); but such analyses were performed in the models of ``dynamical'' dark energy and are, therefore, irrelevant to our study.}.
+It should be mentioned that, in the case of a realistic planetary system, the problem under consideration involves three characteristic scales, which differ from each other by many orders of magnitude: Schwarzschild radius~$ r_g $ (\textit{e.g.}, $ {\sim}10^{-2}$~m for the Earth as the central body), a typical initial radius of the planetary orbit~$ R_0 $ (\textit{e.g.}, $ {\sim}10^9$~m for the Moon moving around the Earth), and de~Sitter radius~$ r_{\Lambda} $ ($ {\sim}10^{27}$~m, which depends on the amount of dark energy in the Universe).\footnote{ It was emphasized for the first time by Balaguera-Antol{\'i}nez \textit{et al.}~\cite{bal06} that the specific interplay between $ r_g $ and $ r_{\Lambda} $ can result in a manifestation of the $ \Lambda $-term effects at the spatial scales much less than~$ r_{\Lambda} $; but that consideration was performed for the static Kottler metric~(\ref{eq:Kottler_metric}).
+Besides, the ``small-scale'' cosmological effects were found also in the collapsing matter overdensities (\textit{e.g.}, paper~\cite{mot04} and references therein); but such analyses were performed in the models of ``dynamical'' dark energy and, therefore, irrelevant to the present study.}

+To avoid misunderstanding, let us emphasize that the above formulas were written up to the terms of the first order of~$ r_g $ and $ r_{\Lambda}^{-1} $.
+However, we did not assume that the mixed products~$ r_g \, r_{\Lambda}^{-1} $ are the quantities of the higher order of smallness and also keep them in the equations, because the relation between~$ r_g / R_0 $ and $ R_0 / r_{\Lambda} $ can be very different in the various astrophysical situations.
+Just this approximation will be used later for the numerical integration of orbits in Section~2.4.
+Besides, our analytical perturbation scheme presented in the next Section~2.3 also assumes that~$ r_g $ and $ r_{\Lambda}^{-1} $ are the independent small quantities.